Surya2004-janardhan/Job-Automation/README.md

 1. Enable 2-Factor Authentication on your Gmail account
 2. Generate an App Password: Go to Google Account settings > Security > App passwords
 3. Use your Gmail address as EMAIL_USER and the app password as EMAIL_PASS

+### XLSX Passwords

+If your `data.xlsx` file is password-protected:
+- XLSX_OPEN_PASSWORD: Password to open/read the file
+- XLSX_EDIT_PASSWORD: Password to edit/write to the file

 **Note**: Gmail may still flag bulk emails.
 If you encounter issues, consider using SendGrid or another transactional email service.